- UCAS code

 This degree covers the main disciplines of structures, geotechnics, plus both water and transportation engineering.
 The degree is designed to give you the knowledge and skills you need to become a Chartered Civil Engineer.
 The core curriculum concentrates on analysis and materials behaviour, covering the main disciplines.
 The later years specialise more on design and management.
 Throughout, there’s an emphasis on your personal development within a professional environment.

+Civil Engineering ranked 8th in the UK and 2nd in Scotland for overall satisfaction in the National Student Survey 2020.
 Our Civil and Structural Engineering degrees are supported by an industry advisory committee involving representatives from major multi-national employers.
 The panel supports our degrees ensuring our curriculum delivers exactly what the industry needs and that our graduates are work ready.

 360 Virtual Tours